 Center for Neuroengineering and Therapeutics, The Center for Neuroengineering and Therapeutics (CNT) was founded in November 2013 with a joint $6 million investment from the Schools of Medicine and Engineering in November 2013, with Dr. Litt as its inaugural director.
 The center provides a focus for Neuroengineering Translational research on campus, linking all of Penn’s schools and branches, including the Wistar Institute and school of Veterinary Medicine, and industrial partners working together on translation and commercialization.
 The CNT resides in over 3,000 square feet of collaborative “dry” research space situated midway between the schools of Medicine and Engineering for interdisciplinary trainees, an active seminar series, journal club, and daily interactions between PhD students in Engineering, Neuroscience, and physicians and medical trainees from the School of Medicine.
 The CNT will sponsor an undergraduate concentration in Neuroengineering beginning in 2015, and a new collaborative Master’s program between the Schools of Medicine, Engineering and Business (Wharton).
 The CNT has grown out of a central collaborative group run by Dr. Brian Litt, housing 25 graduate students, undergrads, PhD students, clinician-scientists, staff and faculty dedicated to Translational Neuroengineering.

 Data is accessible through a web-client and through API’s with commonly used data analytics platforms.
-We currently have a toolbox for MATLAB and are designing others for Python and R. In addition, we are developing sophisticated key-word search capabilities, allowing users to find datasets, and features within datasets and supporting documents.
+We currently have a toolbox for MATLAB and we also have designed tools for Python.
+In addition, we are developing sophisticated key-word search capabilities, allowing users to find datasets, and features within datasets and supporting documents.
 IEEG.org is managed and directed by Drs.
-Brian Litt, Zack Ives, Joost Wagenaar, and Gregory Worrell, Professors in Neurology, Computer Science and Engineering at University of Pennsylvania and Mayo Clinic.
+Brian Litt, Zack Ives, Joost Wagenaar, and Gregory Worrell, Professors in Neurology, Computer Science and Engineering at University of Pennsylvania and Mayo Clinic at the Portal’s inception.
 These investigators are currently supporting a variety of NIH, DARPA and industry funded projects using the platform as a means of sharing data and rigorously validating research and results from Neuroengineering, Neuroprosthestics and other research efforts that utilize large times series, neurobehavioral and imaging data.